Skip to main content

 Example Dataset

-We provide sample datasets to help you get started or test the app if you find any issues using your own datasets.
-The datasets include small alignments in SEGUL supported formats.
-Due to the large file sizes, we are unable to provide genomic datasets.
+We provide sample datasets to help you get started or test the app if you find any issues using your datasets.
+The datasets include small alignments in SEGUL-supported formats.
+Due to the large file sizes, we cannot provide genomic datasets.
 You can download the genomic data from public repositories, such as NCBI SRA.

 DatasetLink